CMU-SAFARI/DAMOV/README.md

 The `get_workloads.sh` script will download all workloads.
 The script stores the workloads under the `./workloads` folder.

+In case the `get_workloads.sh` script does not work as expected (e.g., due to the user reaching Mega's maximum download quota), one can get the workloads directly from the following link: https://mega.nz/file/Mz51xJyY#J_ai3_Pl5kVvFETurKmBuMIrOagUK4sadyahOzUYQVE

 Please, note that the workload folder requires around 6 GB of storage.

 The `./workloads` folder has the following structure: